joelyuhas/AstroChimps/README.md

 ### Logs Directory
 Contains the saved information for the accounts and the transactions.
 These logs can be used to load accounts and save their information so they can be used overtime.

-Also contains some maintence logs with debug outputs from different programs.
+Also contains some maintenance logs with debug outputs from different programs.

 ### Programs Directory
 Contains the list of programs that can be executed.
 The programs tie together the portfolio logic and the algorithms to execute certain stock trading methods.